The Saltaire Village Website, World Heritage Site

 21 March 1880 – 25 December 1901

-Herbert, one of nine children, was born 1880 in Saltaire.
-In 1881 the family were living at 2 Albert Terrace in Saltaire with Michael working as a grease extractor in the woollen trade.
-By 1891 they had moved to 32 George Street in Saltaire.
+Herbert, one of nine children, was born 21 March 1880 in Saltaire.
+In 1881 the family were living at 2 Albert Terrace in Saltaire with Michael working as a grease extractor at Saltaire Mills.
+By 1891 they had moved to 32 George Street in Saltaire, with Herbert working as a spinner at Saltaire Mills.
 By 1901 they were living at 45 George Street in Saltaire.

 Herbert joined the Army 12 April 1898 and was on garrison duty at Gravesend for about nine months.
 He was then in Malta for just over two years, before leaving for South Africa in February 1900.